Read to Me

-A collaborative early literacy project between Hennepin County Library and Hennepin County Adult Corrections Facility
+A collaborative family literacy project between Hennepin County Library and Hennepin County Adult Corrections Facility

 When a parent is incarcerated, children can go through many stages of loss and grief, and often lives with the fear that their separation may be permanent.
 Most often, the resident feels powerless to help the child even if he or she realizes that these fears exist in the child.
 The Read to Me program uses books and reading to build bridges between young children and their incarcerated parents.